 - However, the center's past work suggests a political bias against conservative values.

-The University of California, Berkeley has a Center for Right Wing Studies (CRWS), which was founded during the rise of the conservative Tea Party in 2009 and has been around since.
+The University of California, Berkeley hosted a Right-Wing Studies Conference, hosted by the Center for Right-Wing Studies (CRWS), which was founded during the rise of the conservative Tea Party in 2009 and has been around since.

 Lawrence Rosenthal, a long time faculty member at Berkeley and Fulbright award winner, is the chair and lead researcher of Berkeley's CRWS.
 Rosenthal told the Daily Californian in May 2018 that the center does not receive any funding from the University and is funded entirely by private donations.